 When you are all done, sit back and enjoy your new soapstone kitchen countertop.

 For those that want to enjoy the darker color of a soapstone countertop, mineral oil can be used to bring out the rich beauty of the stone.
-Once your soapstone countertop is installed you can follow these simple instructions:
+Once your soapstone countertop is installed, follow these simple care tips and maintenance instructions:

 M. Teixeira Soapstone has available for online purchase a lighter grade of mineral oil perfect for maintaining a soapstone countertop.
 You’ll find this oil much easier to apply than the standard drugstore mineral oil.
 Visit our online store where you can purchase Soapstone mineral oil.